GiuliaMannaioli/Gender-Voice-Recognition/README.md

 The features do not have any particular interpretation.
 Features are continuous values that represent a point in the mdimensional embedding space.
 The embeddings have already been computed.

+## Contributors

+This project was developed by the following group members as part of the Machine Learning and Pattern Recognition at Politecnico di Torino for the academic year 2021/2022:

+- Davide Aiello
+- Giulia Mannaioli